ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 You can provide pipeline users with access to the base images (icr.io/continuous-delivery/pipeline/pipeline-base-image) that are used to run pipeline jobs, which are supplied by the global IBM Cloud Container Registry.
 To use these images, you must configure your pipeline jobs by using the `Custom Dockerimage`.
 You must also reference the expected image in the ICP’s private registry, for example: `mycluster.icp:8500/icr.io/continuous-delivery/pipeline/pipeline-base-image:latest`.
 {: tip}

+## Installing a multi-cluster worker pool
+{: #install_mc_worker_pool}

+You can install agents on multiple clusters that work in concert within a single private worker pool.
+By using this configuration, the private worker pool can manage more pipeline runs in parallel, and you can remove clusters from the maintenance rotation without deactivating the worker pool.

+Although having multiple agents on the same cluster supports multiple worker pools, it does not improve performance or throughput.
+{: tip}

+To configure a multi-cluster worker pool, follow the instructions for [installing directly on a cluster](#install_pw) and [registering a {{site.data.keyword.deliverypipeline}} Private Worker](#register_pw) for each cluster that participates in the worker pool.
+Make sure that you update the worker name to identify the cluster on which the worker resides.

+The multiple worker agents are now listed in the private worker integration UI and jobs are scheduled on those agents based on the cluster load at pipeline run request time.